-Botanists have credentials, pull down a living wage (usually) and enjoy other perks of scientifically training.
+Botanists have credentials, pull down a living wage (usually), and enjoy other perks of scientific training.

 Power, however, is not one of these perks, unless you count a monkey wrench as one of the cool tools of the trade.
 But here, we're speaking figuratively.